 - Do not attempt to air dry glossy or coated paper; freeze immediately

 - Do not attempt to separate soaking or very wet sheets; leave in 1/4" thick stacks and separate when just damp

 - Lay items flat on clean, absorbent towels or unprinted paper towels; change towels regularly until items are just damp

 - When items are just damp, sandwich between new paper towels and apply light weight overall to flatten

 If you have very special items or rare family heirlooms, the Galveston Historical Foundation has a series of great videos for a DIY preservation routine that may help.
-For futher help, please call us at 832-393-1662 or email us at email@example.com.
+For further help, please call us at 832-393-1662 or email us at firstname.lastname@example.org.